daniOrtiz11/subscription-system/email_notifier/README.md

 ## Summary

-The main function of the service is to expose an internal API to handle the storage and send the notification to send an email via Kafka.
+The main function of the service is to consume  events from Kafka and send (dummy) emails.